Tuoyo Egodo: Background

 Egodo was born in London, England, and is of Nigerian descent.

 London Broncos

 Egodo has come through the Academy system at the London Broncos.

 He spent time on loan away from the capital in RFL League 1 with the Hemel Stags in 2016.

 Castleford Tigers

 A 2017 move to the Castleford Tigers saw him stepping up to the Super League.
 He scored a hat-trick on his Super League debut against Hull FC in September 2017.

 In 2017 Egodo was loaned from Castleford to Oldham and the York City Knights.

 In 2018 the Tigers sent him on loan to the Newcastle Thunder and the Bradford Bulls.

 Return to the Broncos

 Egodo returned to the capital ahead of the 2020 Championship season.
 He was the top try scorer for the Broncos in the 2020 that was curtailed due to a global pandemic.

+Switch to Rugby Union

+Egodo was announced as having signed for Birmingham Moseley Rugby Club on 13 January 2022.

+Egodo made his debut for Nigeria on 18 December 2024 against Tunisia in the Rugby Africa Cup, having been named in the squad for Nigeria's first 15-a-side fixture since 2019.